Optional Lectio Divina Prayer

 Like St. Ignatius in the story above, we missionary disciples should have as our first goal to cultivate a deep, personal friendship with Jesus Christ.
 Evangelization is first and foremost the work of God, and we will be fruitful in the mission of sharing the Gospel only to the extent that we ourselves are abiding in deep union with him.
 The Gospel tells us, “Apart from me you can do nothing” (Jn 15:5).
 How do we grow in our union with Christ?
 By following the four key practices to which the earliest disciples of Jesus dedicated themselves: prayer, fellowship, the sacraments and forming our minds with the teachings of Christ (see Acts 2:42).
 These are the four main ways we continually renew our encounter with Christ and grow in divine intimacy.

 What you have heard from me before many witnesses entrust to faithful men who will be able to teach others also.

-In forming missionary disciples, it is not enough to pass on the Gospel message and the teachings of the Church.
+Authentic Friendship In forming missionary disciples, it is not enough to pass on the Gospel message and the teachings of the Church.
 That is essential, but we must do more.
 We must genuinely love the people we are serving, accompanying them in life and personally investing ourselves in them through authentic friendship.
-Think of how Ignatius invested deeply in Francis and Peter: He talked with them, spent with them, gave them his time and attention.
+Think of how Ignatius invested deeply in Francis and Peter: He talked with them and gave them his time and attention.
 We need to do the same with the people we serve.
 This certainly includes religious activities, but we ought to share every part of their lives except sin.

 Clarity and Conviction about the Little Way of Evangelization